brpandey/leetcode-notes/sys-design/hacking/31_social_network_graph_search.md

 #### Storage
 Estimating the additional storage cost of the connections:
-* 2nd degree connections: 45 trillion possible Shortest Path * 292 bytes = -13 PB
+* 2nd degree connections: 45 trillion possible Shortest Path * 292 bytes = ~13 PB
-* 3rd degree connections: 3.5 quadrillion possible Shortest Path 292 bytes=-4
+* 3rd degree connections: 3.5 quadrillion possible Shortest Path 292 bytes= ~4
   Exabytes

 While it might be possible to precompute the 2nd-degree connections, the number of possible